-The completion of the Regional Bicycle and Pedestrian Plan will provide guidance on the addressing of this issue.
+The Regional Bicycle and Pedestrian Plan provides guidance on the addressing of this issue.
 The Plan encourages each municipality to review the impact of development on desired bicycle facilities and work to provide connectivity and opportunities for enhancement through the local planning process.

 Shoreline Greenways - A major pedestrian and bicycle initiative is the proposed Shoreline Greenways Trail which is envisioned from Lighthouse Point in New Haven to Hammonasset State Park in Madison.
 Volunteer organizations have been established in each town and an overall organization exists to coordinate the planning for this trail.
 Funding has been authorized through congressional action for three earmarks to accomplish different portions of the Shoreline Greenway.
+As requested by the four municipalities, SCRCOG administered a preliminary study for the overall project.

-One earmark will be utilized for planning and the local match funding has been requested in three towns.
-The construction is beyond the fiscal constraint of the Plan.
-Additional funding will be required after the planning has been accomplished.
+Remaining funds will be utilized as determined by each municipality for construction.
+The complete construction funding is beyond the fiscal constraint of the Plan.